tobiashreiter/uk.co.compucorp.civicase/README.md

 ![Screenshot](img/activities-tab.png)

+Users can also see an overall view of their activities from all cases allowing them to filter to see a few tasks or actions that they need to perform.

 ## Activity Categories

 Activity Categories are sub-types of Activity type that determines how the activities are displayed to the user.
 There are 6 main types of activity category: